abdishakurali/garaad/src/types/diagramatics.md

 int.draw();
 int.locator_draw();
 Custom external interaction
-You can also create your own interactive object and interact with Diagramatics using int.set() and int.get().
+Adiga can also create your own interactive object and interact with Diagramatics using int.set() and int.get().
 For example, you can create a custom button.
 - +
 𝑥 = 0